 Over the years, plenty of other major corporations have joined Gatorade in sponsoring Legion Baseball.
 In the 1940s, Ford Motor Co. dealers supplied uniforms for local teams.
-Diamond Sports recently signed on as a sponsor, and Baseball Factory has agreed to scout Legion players with big-league aspirations.
+Diamond Sports signed on as the "Official Baseball of the American Legion World Series."

 Naturally, Legion Baseball's alumni base includes some of the sport's most recognizable names.
-Yogi Berra played for Fred W. Stockholm Post 245 in St. Louis and was once quoted as saying it was the most fun he ever had.
+Yogi Berra played for Fred W. Stockham Post 245 in St. Louis and was once quoted as saying it was the most fun he ever had.
 Ted Williams suited up for a post in San Diego.
 Frank Robinson led his Oakland, Calif., team to the only back-to-back national championships in program history.
-Current Yankees slugger Mark Teixeira played in the league's 1997 World Series.
 Babe Ruth was too old to join when Legion Baseball started, but he spent the final years of his life promoting the program as its director of operations.
-Other prominent players include Ryne Sandberg, Roy Campanella, Dusty Baker, Albert Pujols, Greg Maddux and Chipper Jones.
+Other prominent players include Justin Verlander, Ryne Sandberg, Roy Campanella, Dusty Baker, Albert Pujols, Greg Maddux and Chipper Jones.